JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 Try adding a call to common code in Swift code:

-1. Open the `ContentView.swift` file in Android Studio and import the framework (if the module is not found, build it by running the iOS run configuration):
+1. In Android Studio, open the `iosApp/simpleloginIOS/ContentView.swift` file and import the framework:

    ```swift
    import sharedKit